Ed Emshwiller, September 1954, Galaxy Magazine

 Since his appointment at UVic, he has turned to academic writing, and his articles have been published in such journals as Theatre, Dance and Performance Training and Studies in Theatre and Performance.
 Among other writing assignments he is currently at work on a book project, Acting Queer: Gender Dissidence and the Subversion of Realism, to be published by Palgrave Macmillan in 2019.

-Single ticket sales for this show begin February 4, 2019
+Sales for this show begin February 4, 2020

 Friday & Saturday Evenings